cjohansen/cliffold/README.md

 # Cliffold - Node CLI scaffolding

+A little known fact about CLIs is that they are a pain in the ass to write.

 Cliffold provides some utilities that are useful when writing CLIs.
 It uses [posix-argv-parser](http://github.com/busterjs/posix-argv-parser) for POSIX compliant ARGV parsing and provides utilities for managing loggers (to either